 Under specific conditions the GDPR requires you to appoint a Data Protection Officer or DPO.

-While it’s recommended to have someone who is responsible for data protection and General Data Protection or GDPR compliance (with a clear role and place in the organization), the Data Protection Officer is only mandatory in three circumstances.
+While it’s recommended to have someone who is responsible for personal data protection (and GDPR compliance) and for general data protection, the Data Protection Officer is only mandatory in three circumstances.

 You need a Data Protection Officer in following cases: